J.Lately

 J.Lately, born Jeremy Namkung, is an American rapper from Sebastopol, California.
-Lately entered the hip hop scene in 2009 with his debut mixtape, Straight Outta Somewhere, presented by 2Dopeboyz.com.
+He lately entered the hip hop scene in 2009 with his debut mixtape, Straight Outta Somewhere, presented by 2Dopeboyz.com.
 J.Lately’s name comes from the idea that one should continually seek change through growth and progression versus the thought that change is bad and one shouldn’t be different than they used to be, so this is him, "Lately."

 Career

 J.Lately started rapping casually during the middle of his school years at Analy High School where cadence and flow came naturally to him.
 It wasn’t until he went to college where he got deep into hip hop as an artist and began performing shows.
 Since 2009, he has released mixtapes, solo albums, collaborative works with various West Coast hip hop artists, and singles.
 Lately’s music has been described as a “soulful style and laid back flow” on boom bap beats with a “rare ability to make you contemplate and vibe out simultaneously.”

 His 2012 solo album Daydreams & Warm Nights, and his 2015 collaborative album with Deuce Eclipse, The Setup, both featured Bay Area legend Zion I. Songs from his Rise & Shine Mixtape (2012), Daydreams & Warm Nights (2012), and Make.
 Believe.
 (2014) albums were produced by and featured HBK Gang member Azure.
 His "Daydreams & Warm Nights" album and his 2015 solo album "Let's Just Be Friends" featured Von Pea of Tanya Morgan from Brooklyn, New York.

 In 2015, J.Lately traveled across the country on the Rapture Tour performing alongside Zion I, Locksmith, and Los Rakas.
 In 2016, J.Lately toured with Locksmith all over the West Coast in the Lock Sessions Tour.